amirerajabi/amirerajabi/README.md

 <br>

 ### Hi, I'm Amir Rajabi 👋
-A Software Developer with over 5 years of experience in designing and developing complex applications and internal frameworks, primarily using the Microsoft stack.
+As a software developer with over 5 years of experience in the Microsoft stack, I have honed my skills in developing complex projects.
+Always eager to learn, I'm constantly seeking out new technologies and techniques to enhance my abilities.
+With a passion for problem-solving, I approach every project with a can-do attitude and a commitment to delivering results.
+My expertise lies in developing scalable solutions that meet the needs of clients across a range of industries.
+Whether it's building a custom application or troubleshooting a tricky issue, I'm always up for a challenge.
 - 💡 Currently working at SanayCo

 ## 🛠️ Languages & Tools